Great Britain Billie Jean King Cup team

 The Great Britain Billie Jean King Cup team represents the United Kingdom in Fed Cup tennis competition and are governed by the Lawn Tennis Association.
-In 2020, they lost out on a chance to secure a place at the inaugural Billie Jean King Cup finals, losing to Slovakia 3-1.
-However, in 2021 they won their play-off against Mexico and will play for another chance to enter the finals in 2022.

 History

-Great Britain competed in the first Fed Cup in 1963.
+Great Britain first competed in the first Fed Cup in 1963.
 They have reached the finals on five occasions, 1967, 1971, 1972, 1981 and 2022.
 Great Britain is one of only four nations to have participated every year since the tournament's inception.